 Kitchen Activities for Education

-Learning new concepts and decision making: Involving children in stocking up the groceries.
-Teaching them how to check the MRP, ingredients, and date of expiry for different products.
+Textures: Teaching about textures through different items like the smooth texture of apple, coarse texture of sugar, learning new concepts and decision making: Involving children in stocking up the groceries.
+Teach them how to check the MRP, ingredients, and date of expiry for different products.

 Once every week, giving them a chance to make a list of groceries to be brought for the whole week will boost their decision-making skills.